RistoBIn/international-website/src/pages/products/software-platform.md

 sectionFour:
   featuredimage: /img/fieldIllustrationWithGrid.jpg
   left:
-    title: BlueThink and IoT in the aquaculture industry
+    heading: BlueThink and IoT in the aquaculture industry
     button:
       path: /solutions/atlantic-salmon-and-seafood/
       text: Norwegian Aquaculture
   right: >-
     The Internet of Things is about all the things around us being connected to the internet.
 When things are connected to the network, they can connect, talk to each other and to the surroundings.
 This allows us to remotely control the devices and collect data in a way that was previously impossible.

     SEALAB delivers complete IoT-systems to the aquaculture industry.
 All components installed in the cages and on the feed barge are connected through the Internet of Things; Underwater Cameras, Underwater lights, environmental sensors, Winches, Service Tablets, Control Rooms and more.
 alternatingSections:
   - content:
       description: >-
-        # IoT on 5G
+        ## IoT on 5G

         The new 5G network is on everyone’s minds these days, and for good reason.
         Not only will 5G improve how we use and communicate with technology, it will